 Now that we got all the introduction out of the way and we know what to expect, let’s get started with the actual pattern.
 The key to reading patterns is to break each part up and just follow what it’s telling you to do.
 I know, that sounds obvious, but you already know the stitches, you know the basics and now you’re just putting it together.
 Here’s the first line from my Madeline Beanie pattern:

 Row 1: Start with a slip knot and ch 18.
 Turn, and starting with the 2nd space from the hook, HDC 17 stitches.
 When you reach the end of the row, do not chain 1.

 Let’s break that down.

-Turn, and starting with the 2nd space from the hook, HDC 17 stitches.
-Okay so first we turn out chain so we can work into it.
+- Turn, and starting with the 2nd space from the hook, HDC 17 stitches.
+Okay so first we turn our chain so we can work into it.
 Then, we find the 2nd space from the hook and that’s where our first stitch will go.
-Great, now you are going to make a half double crochet in the space and each space after.
+Great, now you are going to make a half double crochet in the space and in each space after.
 You’ll have 17 HDC.

 See how much easier it is to break the row into its individual steps and just focus on one part at a time?
 Let’s move on to row 2.

 Row 2: Turn.
 Slip stitch into each space (17).
 At the end of the row, chain 1.